 Courtesy of Rich Dana (Obsolete Press) and Pete Balestrieri (Curator of Science Fiction and Popular Culture Collections at the University of Iowa), instructions for making a DIY mimeograph machine are now available to all.

-Visit this blog post for detailed information on the paper used in stencils.
-See below for several of the videos featured in that post.
+Visit this blog post for detailed information on the paper used in stencils and the processes involved in making it, including videos.

 Folks and their projects

 - Curtis Scaglione’s Antique and Vintage Office Museum -no mimeographs, but lots of other cool stuff (thanks to Curtis for donating some digital resources for the library here).

 - Tomoko Kanzaki works with mimeography in the way mimeography was developed in Japan.
 See here for the art studio page (mostly in Japanese), here for instagram, and here for info on a newly released book, “The Past and Future of Mimeograph.”

 - Fred Bednarski’s mimeograph pages – Fred’s experimenting with making inks and stencils (among other things).
 Like me, he’s looking for non-electric, low-tech options.
 Unbeknownst to me, he had the same idea to create a mimeograph repository.
 There must be something in the air.

 - Similar in concept (kind of) to Mimeograph Revival, but broader in scope, the dead media project has a little on mimeographs but more on other retro-tech that might be worth resuscitating.

 - Ted Munk’s site has lots of typewriter-related goodies and is the source for several of the documents presented in the library here.

 - Rich Dana’s Obsolete Press.